 NOTE: The personal information on this form is being collected to support the administrative requirements of the local authorities election process and is authorized under section 147.4 of the Local Authorities Election Act and section 33(c) of the Freedom of Information and Protection of Privacy Act.
-The personal information will be managed in compliance with the privacy provisions of the Freedom of Information and Protection of Privacy Act.
-If you have any questions concerning the collection of this personal information, please contact
+The personal information will be managed information, please contact

-Title of the Responsible Official Busines s Phone Number LOCAL JURISDICTION PPOVIII DDOVINGE OF ALBERTA - un NCE OF ALBERTA Postal Co de , Albert This form, including any contributor i rins form, including any contributor i ie z, is a public document an Period Report • CAMPAIGN CONTRIBUTIONS rie-Campaiç gii Feriou Keport CAMPAIGN CONTRIBUTIONS: 1.
-Pre-Campaign Period Contributions (up to a limit of \$2,000) \$ Pre-Campaign Period Expenses (up to , , , , - \$ CAMPAIGN CONTRIBUTIONS: Campaign i Period Revenue 1.
-Total amount of contributions of \$50.0 0 or less \$ 2.
-Total amount of all contributions of \$50 gether with the contributor's name and address (attach listing and amount) \$ NOTE: For lines 1 and 2, include all mon ey and valued perso onal property, real property of or service contribut ions.
-3. Deduct total amount of contributions returned 3 \$ 4.
-NET CONTRIBUTIONS (line 1 + 2 - ; 3) \$ OTHER SOURCES: 5.
-Total amount contributed out of cand 9 B 6.
-Total net amount received from fund- 9 3 7.
-Transfer of any surplus or deficit from 9 3 8.
-Total amount of other revenue \$; 9.
-TOTAL OTHER SOURCES (add line 9 ; 10.
-Total Campaign Period Revenue (a dd lines 4 and 9) \$; Campaign Period Expenditures D.11.6 · 11.
-Total Campaign Period Expenses Paid \$ Unpaid \$ TOTAL \$, The Candidate must attach an item oort to this form.
-Campaign Period Surplus (Deficit) (deduct line 11 from line 10) ATTESTATION OF CANDIDATE \$ This is to certify that to the best of my kno wledge this docume ent and all attachments accu rately reflect the in ıformation required under section 147.4 of the Local Authorities Election Act.
-Pinnoture of Condidate Signature of Candidate Date -1 Forward the signed original of this docum ent to the address of tine local jurisdiction in which on the candidate w as nominated for election.
+Title of the Responsible Official Busir ness Phone Number LOCAL JURISDICTION , PROVINCE E OF ALBERTA - OF ALBERTA Candidate's Mailing Address A Ile a who Postal Code , Alberta This form, including any contributor info - 2, is a public document.
+Pre-Campa nign Period Report Pre-Campaign Period Contributions (up candidate's own funds per year) 2.
+Pre-Campaign Period Expenses Campaigr Period Revenue CAMPAIGN CONTRIBUTIONS: - unpuign TO THOS INCIDENT 1.
+Total amount of contributions of \$50.00 c rless 2.
+Total amount of all contributions of \$50.0 and address (attach listing and amount) 1 and greater, toget her with the contributor's name NOTE: For lines 1 and 2, include all money and valued persona I property, real property or service contributions.
+3. Deduct total amount of contributions retu ned 4.
+NET CONTRIBUTIONS (line 1 + 2 - 3) \$0.00 OTHER SOURCES: • 5.
+Total amount contributed out of candidate s's own funds 6.
+Total net amount received from fund-raisi ng functions 7.
+Transfer of any surplus or deficit from a ca andidate's previous election campaign 8.
+Total amount of other revenue ~ 9.
+TOTAL OTHER SOURCES (add lines 5, 6 3, 7 and 8) \$0.00 10.
+Total Campaign Period Revenue (add lines 4 and 9) • \$0.00 Campaign Period Expenditures ٠٠.٥٥ Paid Unpaid TOTAL \$0.00 The Candidate must attach an itemize Campaign Period Surplus (Deficit) (de duct line 11 from line 10) \$0.00 A candidate who has incurred campaign e xpenses or receive -d contributions of \$50,000 a ore must effect engagement statement to this form.